SURYA-PRAKASHA-PK/Weather-Data-pipeline-with-Airflow-DAG-postgres-and-Metabase/README.md

 # 🌦️ Weather Data Pipeline with Airflow, Postgres, Metabase and Docker

-This is an end-to-end data pipeline that fetches daily weather data for UK cities using the OpenWeatherMap API, stores it in a PostgreSQL database via Apache Airflow, and visualizes it using Metabase.
+This is an end-to-end data pipeline that fetches daily weather data for cities using the OpenWeatherMap API, stores it in a PostgreSQL database via Apache Airflow, and visualizes it using Metabase.

 ## 🛠️ Tech Stack